Jonas Rathsman

-It has been a lifelong ambition to build a studio space that would extend his eye for creative detail and follow his passion for bringing like-minded people together.
 Over 2017, Rathsman designed and created a six-room studio complex, situated in an industrial area of Gothenburg where the North Sea flows into the city.
-The studio provides Rathsman with a space to seek musical solace and to create, as well as providing a home for his beloved equipment.
-Internally, it is decorated with reclaimed wood found on walks with his two young sons.
-Everything has been treated, cut and fitted by himself, echoing Jonas' commitment to sustainability.

 Having released on a range of imprints from Diynamic and KX to Crosstown Rebels and Mobilee, Rathsman is now focusing his efforts on building his ELEMENTS brand, a journey which began in 2017 off the back of his debut BBC Radio 1 Essential Mix.
-The name ELEMENTS touches on things that influence Rathsman musically; natural, organic and worldly sounds.
-It also reflects his desire to put on intimate parties in unique and remote locations, continuing the connections with his audience.

 In 2018 ELEMENTS has grown into a multifaceted brand and is split into three parts: the label, the mix series and the parties.
 The label was successfully introduced with Rathsman's own 'Within Borders' and is about to celebrate its seventh release from French techno hero Sébastien Léger.
-Its events arm launched with a sold-out show at London's Autumn Street Studios and has taken residency in XOYO for 2018 having hosted Pional and Fort Romeu for their opening with Kiasmos soon to follow.
+Its events arm launched with a how at London's Autumn Street Studios and has taken residency in XOYO for 2018 having hosted Pional and Fort Romeu for their opening with Kiasmos soon to follow.